L-2 Visa Process for Spouses and Children

 - Some copies of L-1 spouse’s salary payslips (if he or she is already working in the U.S.)

 - Copy of L-1 spouse’s current tax returns (if any)

 - Visas issuance fee

-The L2 visa processing time takes about 30 days although this may vary from case to case.
-It’s ideal to contact a qualified attorney to get the most accurate answer.
+On average, the L-2 visa processing time takes about 30 days after completing the application appointments and submitting the required documents.
+Although this may vary from case to case, it is ideal to contact a qualified attorney to get the most accurate answer.